 Also, templates only use white backgrounds so you lose the opportunity to use textured backgrounds that make custom websites look so rich.
 See SSK Plastic Surgery as an example of textured backgrounds throughout the website.

-Since more inexperienced people are building them, those folks don't know how to troubleshoot technical issues, nor how to customize a website.
-So when an inexperienced web designer runs into a problem, they might not know how to fix it, which can mean a big issues for you down the road.
+Since more inexperienced web developers build template based website, they don't know how to troubleshoot technical issues, nor how to customize a website.
+When an inexperienced web designer runs into a problem, they might not know how to fix it, which can mean a big issues for you down the road.

 Templates aren't very customizable

 Because templates have limits for how customizable they are, there's a distinct possibility you’ll eventually want to do something a template can’t do.
 It's hard to say what that will be, however, at that point it's going to be frustrating that your website won't do what you expect it to, or want it to.

 Since we know how to code websites, we can "hack" the code in a template-based website to troubleshoot problems and add background colors/textures.
 See Metta Psychology Group's website as an example of a template-based website we did that for.
 This is why the Metta Psychology website we built in SquareSpace is better than the default template.
 We took the best of what templates offer (cost-savings), with the benefits of a custom-coded website, which gave Metta Psychology a one-of-a-kind SquareSpace website.

 Online templates only let you use 3 or 4 different typefaces.
 Once you get into the design, you'll find those can be fairly inadequate.

 With custom websites you can do so much more with type options and placement on the pages.